Sypkes family

 The Sypkes are a prominent business family from Tasmania, Australia.
 They came to prominence after they immigrated to Tasmania from the Netherlands, where Engel Sypkes went on to found the Purity supermarket chain in 1958.
 The chain was sold in 1981, at the time encompassing 16 stores.
 The family presently owns, in addition to 50% of Shiploads, the Sypkes group which consists of their real estate and investment holdings across Tasmania.

 Sypkes Family

 Engel Sypkes

 Engel Sypkes was an Australian businessman from the Netherlands who migrated to Tasmania in 1951.

 In 1951, Engel, his wife Ann and their three children migrated from the Netherlands amid new threats of war in Europe.
 They came by plane on the same flight as the Vos family, who established the Roelf Vos supermarket chain in northern Tasmania.

 Shortly after arriving in Tasmania, the family opened a small general store in Stanley.
 After a trip to the United States Sypkes was exposed to 'Modern Merchandising Methods'.
 Shortly after his return to Tasmania he opened their first Purity supermarket in Hobart in 1958.
-Before its sale to Woolworths in 1981, his supermarket chain encompassed sixteen stores throughout southern Tasmania.
+Before its sale to the Woolworths conglomerate in 1981, his supermarket chain encompassed sixteen stores throughout southern Tasmania.